Shwinn/MockTumblrFeed/README.md

 The following functionality is complete:

-- [x] User can view a list of recent pictures from the Humans of New York page.
+- [x] Users can view a list of recent pictures from the Humans of New York page.
 - [x] Pictures are loaded using the UIImageView category in the AFNetworking library.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):